taskiq-python/taskiq/docs/guide/cli.md

 This is annoying to restart workers every time you modify tasks.
 That's why taskiq supports hot-reload.
 To enable this option simply pass the `--reload` or `-r` option to taskiq CLI.

 Also this option supports `.gitignore` files.
 If you have such files in your directory.
-It won't reload worker, if you cange ignored file's contents.
+It won't reload worker if you ignore file's contents.
 To disable this functionality pass `--do-not-use-gitignore` option.

 ## Scheduler